 • Look for Truly Local Contractors that call this area home.
 While Franchises report to a large corporate entity in another part of the country, Local Contractors report only to you.

 • In the case of Water Mitigation, it is important to also hire a contractor that is trained and licensed to recognize Asbestos and properly remove it if necessary.
-Hiring a Mitigation Company that is unable to properly recognize and address Asbestos concerns not only risks possible contamination of your property, but can also greatly delay the mitigation process and repairs.
+Hiring a Mitigation Company that is unable to properly recognize and address Asbestos containing materials not only risks possible contamination of your property, but can also greatly delay the mitigation process and repairs.

 How do you vet a Contractor?